-Cognitive restructuring is an effective therapeutic technique, which can be used alone or in conjunction with medication therapy, to help a client with identifying, understanding, and gaining control over ruminating and self-defeating thought patterns.
+Cognitive restructuring is an effective therapeutic technique for negative thoughts, which can be used alone or in conjunction with medication therapy, to help a client with identifying, understanding, and gaining control over ruminating and self-defeating thought patterns.
 This technique can be applied to the cognitive symptoms which are common among those who have Post-Traumatic Stress Disorder, Generalized Anxiety Disorder, and Major Depressive Disorder.
 During the cognitive restructuring process, the therapist teaches the client how to navigate through anxiety-provoking or emotionally painful memories and thoughts to move forward with increased self-awareness and self-acceptance.
 By learning and implementing cognitive restructuring techniques, a client can gain a sense of freedom from one’s ruminating thoughts and the debilitating emotions caused by these thoughts.
 Yes, this process does require motivation and effort on the client’s part but can be a valuable skill which provides resilience when confronted with any life challenge.

 Post-Traumatic Stress Disorder (PTSD)